Banking malware is common at this time of year and some good practices can prevent it

 Conclusion

 If your own judgment fails, antivirus software can serve as a safeguard.
-The cell phone is a big part of our daily lives, protecting it as we do personal computers makes perfect sense.
+The cell phone is such a big part of our daily lives, protecting it as we do with personal computers makes perfect sense.

-IoC - Commitment Indicators
+IoC - Indicators of Commitment

 _lTAU_SINC/synchronizer